Wake County Suspended License Attorney

 You may also need to provide evidence that the reason for suspension has been resolved (such as proof of insurance or payment of outstanding fines).
 Sometimes, you may need to complete an approved driver's education course before having your license reinstated.
 The DMV sets reinstatement fees and can vary depending on the type and length of your suspension.
 Ensure all documents and forms are filled out correctly when applying for reinstatement, as failure to do so can result in additional delays or even a denial of reinstatement.

-By consulting with our Wake County suspended license attorney who understands motor vehicle laws throughout North Carolina, you could save valuable time, energy, and money by making sure that all documentation and instructions are being followed correctly when applying for re-licensing—thereby avoiding potential delays or denials due to incomplete forms or incorrect information.
+By consulting with our suspended license lawyer in Wake County who understands motor vehicle laws throughout North Carolina, you could save valuable time, energy, and money by making sure that all documentation and instructions are being followed correctly when applying for re-licensing—thereby avoiding potential delays or denials due to incomplete forms or incorrect information.

 It is a misdemeanor traffic offense to drive while your license is suspended or revoked.
 Most such offenses will be charged as Class 3 misdemeanors, but the offense may be charged as a Class 1 misdemeanor if your license was suspended for a DWI.